jonathantsang/lss/README.md

 - ah shit, here we go again
 - cheat (You cheated not only the game but yourself.
 You didn't grow.
 You didn't improve.
 You took a shortcut and gained nothing.
 You experienced a hollow victory.
 Nothing was risked and nothing was gained.
 It's sad that you don't know the difference of what true gamers are.)
 - microtransaction simulator 2
+- who watches the (watchmen?) = click the timer 1985 times